wagnermarques/r-scripts/README.md

 The goal is use R as a command line style, like examples below.
 I'm using linux so for windows users may try but....

-I'm working in my spare time and was started to learn R. Let code togheter?
+I'm working in my spare time and was started this project to learn R. Let code togheter?

-The firt goas is provide some descriptive statistics with nice outputs.
+The firt goal is to provide some descriptive statistics with nice outputs.

 ## Installation
-if you in fedora, like me: (TODO for other distros and windows)
+if you use fedora, like me: (TODO for other distros and windows)

 First things first....
 ```r